Find Your Optimal Teacher: Personalized Data Synthesis via Router-Guided Multi-Teacher Distillation: PerSyn

 where $z$ is a `two-hot' encoding of the model comparison pair $(A, B)$, i.e., a vector of length $|\mathcal{M}|$ with $+1$ at the index of $B$, $-1$ at the index of $A$, and zeros elsewhere.
 Here, $\sigma$ denotes the sigmoid function.
 The label $C = 1$ indicates that $B$ is preferred over $A$, and $C = 0$ otherwise.
 Thus, $\sigma(z^\top \pi(x))$ gives the probability of model $B$ being favored over model $A$ for student $\pi$ on prompt $x$.

 To construct the pairwise preference dataset $\mathcal{K} = \{(X, Z, C)\}_{i=1}^N$, we first sample a small subset of prompts $\mathcal{X}_{\text{sub}} \subset \mathcal{X}$, and query all teacher models $\mathcal{M}$ to obtain their parallel responses, forming $\mathcal{P}_{\text{sub}}$.
-Each response is then scored using the reward metric defined in Eq.~\ref{eq:overall_score} (see \S~\ref{sec:annotation_metric}), which allows us to derive exact teacher rankings and subsequently generate pairwise comparisons (See Appendix~\ref{appendix:details_of_router} for more details about the pairwise dataset construction).
+Each response is then scored using the reward metric defined in Eq.~\ref{eq:overall_score} (see \S\ref{sec:annotation_metric}), which allows us to derive exact teacher rankings and subsequently generate pairwise comparisons (See Appendix~\ref{appendix:details_of_router} for more details about the pairwise dataset construction).

-Finally, given pairwise learning preference dataset $\mathcal{K}$, the \textit{PerSyn} router is obtained by:
+Finally, given pairwise learning preference dataset $\mathcal{K}$, the \textit{PerSyn} router is learned by minimizing:

-where $\mathcal{L}$ is the binary cross-entropy loss.
-By default, we instantiate \textit{PerSyn} router on top of Qwen2.5-1.5B, as supported by the experiments in \S~\ref{par:router_performance}.
+where $\mathcal{L}$ denotes the binary cross-entropy loss computed between the predicted pairwise preference probability $\sigma(Z_i^{\top} \pi(X_i))$ and the ground-truth label $C_i$.
+By default, we instantiate the \textit{PerSyn} router on top of Qwen2.5-1.5B, as supported by the experiments in \S\ref{par:router_performance}.
+Specifically, we remove the original language modeling head and replace it with a new coefficient head.
+In the BT setting, this coefficient head is implemented as a linear layer whose output dimension equals the number of teacher models.
 Note that for each student model, a separate router is needed for each setting.